polar-app/polar-app/content/docs/cloud-sync.md

 ---
-title: Cloud Sync
+title: Cloud storage
 layout: doc
 date: 2019-01-14 09:00:00 -0800
 permalink: /docs/cloud-sync.html
 description: Polar supports synchronizing the storage of your documents and annotations with the cloud
 ---

-# Cloud Sync
+# Cloud storage

 Polar supports synchronizing the storage of your documents and annotations (known as our datastore) with the cloud and synchronizing data across computers.

-Cloud sync is near real-time and actively pushes updates to your other devices so that when you change computers your documents are already up to date - no waiting (assuming your computer is active at the time).
+Cloud storage is near real-time and actively pushes updates to your other devices so that when you change computers your documents are already up to date - no waiting (assuming your computer is active at the time).

 ## Backed by Firebase

-Polar cloud sync is backed by Google's Firebase.
-You can read about the design in this <a href="https://getpolarized.io/2019/01/03/building-cloud-sync-on-google-firebase.html">blog post in the cloud sync infrastructure.</a>
+Polar Cloud storage is backed by Google's Firebase.
+You can read about the design in this <a href="https://getpolarized.io/2019/01/03/building-cloud-sync-on-google-firebase.html">blog post in the Cloud storage infrastructure.</a>

 ## Security and Permissions